Educational Resources at the Alexandria Archaeology Museum

 - The Sugar Trade in Alexandria – Recommended grades 2nd – 5th

 What is a Sugar House?
 Examine artifacts from a site in Alexandria to learn how sugar was made in the 19th century.
 Learn how archaeologists identify and classify artifacts.
+Available as an outreach lesson.
 Activity Sheet

 - Archaeologists Set the Tavern Table – Recommended grades 4th – 6th